Hi,

 I’m Manon Lefevre, an anthropologist of science and medicine (Yale PhD 2024) and current postdoctoral research fellow in the department of medical ethics and health policy at the University of Pennsylvania’s Perelman School of Medicine.

-My first book project, entitled “How to Create Life: IVF Embryos the Scientists Who Make Them,” follows embryologists who grow and manage human embryos in IVF labs—within a landscape in which gestating and IVF embryos are increasingly legislated as unborn children.
+My first book project, entitled “How to Create Life: IVF Embryos the Scientists Who Make Them,” follows embryologists who grow and manage human embryos in IVF labs—within a national landscape in which gestating and IVF embryos are increasingly legislated as unborn children.

 Since the fall of Roe v.
 Wade, lawmakers around the country have moved to enshrine embryos as legally protected persons.
 Though we know these laws harm pregnant people, they also threaten the sphere of infertility medicine—where medical providers fertilize eggs, culture human embryos, place them inside uteruses, freeze them in liquid nitrogen, and discard them in biohazard bins.